afrancomano/Testrepo/README.md

-# stat6306introdatascience ---> from MonnieMcGee repository
+# Testrepo Repository
+The Testrepo repository contains file for Doing Data Science - Asynchronous Assignment Unit 3
-Files and projects for Stat 6306 Introduction to Data Science
+* The MonnieMcGee/stat6306introdatascience was cloned.
+That repository contains files and projects for Stat 6306 Introduction to Data Science
+* An jpg image file of Data Science profile was uploaded.